 Table 1.
 Synthesis of articles.
-14 Table 2.
+44 Table 2.
 The number of studies that report positive, negative, or insignificant results of the entrepreneurship education programs on outcomes.
-Table 3.
-Effects of an education program on a range of skills and other entrepreneurial outcom (Articles' selection arranged by first author's last name)-summary for each study is included this table. in Table 4.
+45 Table 3.
+Effects of an education program on a range of skills and other entrepreneurial outcomes (Articles' selection arranged by first author's last name)-summary for each study is included in this table.
+47 Table 4.
 A summary of the studies focused on gender differences in entrepreneurship education outcomes.
-6 Table 5.
-A summary of key take-away points from our analysis in answering the resear questions.
-Table 6.
-Evaluated entrepreneurship programs listed by the first author's last name 10)7
+63 Table 5.
+A summary of key take-away points from our analysis in answering the research questions Table 6.
+Evaluated entrepreneurship programs listed by the first author's last name